geotrev/bulba/README.md

 Configuration is optional.
 Simply setting the property configuration to an empty object - `{}` - will be enough to upgrade it.

-A `property` can have the following configurations:
+A `property` can have the below additional configuration:

 ##### `default`